xyurt/httplite/README.md

 ## Overview

 httplite is a lightweight, zero-allocation HTTP/1.1 parser designed for blazing-fast parsing using only pointer arithmetic.
-It parses HTTP request lines and headers directly from the input buffer without copying data.
+It parses HTTP request or response lines and headers directly from the input buffer without copying data.

 ## Usage Example